 Some of the dimensions involved:

-- Extend Policy Control to create monetization opportunities, i.e. moving beyond a denial or restriction of service to introducing real-time notifications & engagement with the user to present options to upgrade to the desired service levels.
-These could be offered on additional payment or linked with operator’s other loyalty & payment modules.
+- Extend Policy Control to create monetization opportunities, i.e. moving beyond denial or restriction of service to introducing real-time notifications & engagement with the user to present options to upgrade to the desired service levels.
+These could be offered on an additional payment or linked with the operator’s other loyalty & payment modules.

-- The key is to provide a seamless experience to the user that integrates policy control with real time charging, self-care, payment & notification systems.
+- The key is to provide a seamless experience to the user that integrates policy control with real-time charging, self-care, payment & notification systems.

 - Proper dimensioning of networks (access and core) to support the heavy-tailed nature of data traffic is required

-- Introduce new pricing Models from bundles, service premiums, partner/B2B models etc. Other options such as dynamic pricing could also be added.
+- Introduce new pricing Models from bundles, service premiums, partner/B2B models, etc. Other options such as dynamic pricing could also be added.